spra85/jasmine-ember-testing/README.md

 Ember.FEATURES["ember-testing-routing-helpers"] = true;
 ```

-- Added underscore.js to implement equivalent toBeDeepEqual matcher that is in QUnit
+- Added underscore.js to implement equivalent toBeDeepEqual matcher that is in QUnit.
+Really should just implement a stand alone deepEqual function

-### TODOs:

 - Implement ```expectAssertion```, used in qunit_configuration within ember.js testing framework.